2022-2023 rate changes

 Critical Peak Pricing Rate

-The 2021 GM Report proposes a new Critical Peak Pricing (CPP) Rate option for residential customers effective June 1, 2022.
+The 2021 GM Report included a new Critical Peak Pricing (CPP) Rate option for residential customers effective June 1, 2022.
 The Time-of-Day (TOD) 5-8 p.m.
 Rate remains the standard rate for all residential customers.

 Open Access Transmission Tariff